 - intensive outpatient programs (IOP)

-FAQs For State-Funded Rehab Programs In North Carolina
+FAQs For State-Funded Drug And Alcohol Rehab Programs

-Learn more about payment options and types of addiction treatment programs in North Carolina for people without private health insurance coverage.
+Learn more about payment options and types of addiction treatment programs for people without private health insurance coverage.

-✔️ You can get free drug rehab services with a state-funded program.
-However, some programs may require a small fee, such as a copay for North Carolina Medicaid.
+You can get free drug rehab services with a state or federally funded program.
+However, some programs may require a small fee or co-pay.

-❓ What If I Can’t Get Into A State-Funded Rehab Center In North Carolina?
+What If I Can’t Get Into A State-Funded Recovery Center?

-✔️ If you are unable to get into a state-funded addiction treatment program, you may be able to find a free rehab center in North Carolina.
+If you are unable to get into a state-funded addiction treatment program, you may be able to find a free drug rehab center in the United States.

 These include peer-reviewed journals, government entities and academic institutions, and leaders in addiction healthcare and advocacy.
 Learn more about how we safeguard our content by viewing our editorial policy.